MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 ## Task 4: Trigger an alert and confirm it is working

-In this task, you trigger the alert and confirm a notification is sent.
+In this task, you will manually trigger the alert by performing an action that matches the alert condition, such as deleting the virtual machine.

 >**Note:** If you delete the virtual machine before the alert rule deploys, the alert rule might not be triggered.